MIT-Emerging-Talent/ET6-foundations-group-28/collaboration/retrospective.md

 + **Merging Branches with Failed CI Checks:**

-  Only 3 challenges were merged without passing all CI Checks.
-The checks were fixed in the main branch after merging, but the pull requests still display failing CI checks.
+  Three challenges were merged without passing all CI checks at the start of the project.
+The checks were fixed in the main branch after merging, but the pull requests still display failing CI checks as part of the commits history, which is an immutable metadata of the merged pull request.

 + **Time Management Could Have Been Better:**

   Delays in response time led to slower progress on interdependent tasks.
-We had to extend the deadline of the minimum requirements as a result.
+As a result of that, we had to extend the deadline of the minimum requirements.

 + **Wrong Branch Naming:**